Pearson Chi-squared Conditional Randomization Test

+} \end{enumerate} \end{propo} Proof of Proposition~\ref{propo: lambda_bound} is given in Section~\ref{proof:propo: lambda_bound}.
 With Proposition~\ref{propo: lambda_bound} in place, we are now ready to state the main result about the statistical power of our PCR test.
 We start by analyzing the power of the PCR test when it is used with the finite-sample threshold $\th^{\mathsf {finite}}_{L,\alpha}$.

-\begin{thm} Let $U_{n,L}$ be the PCR test statistic-- output of Algorithm \ref{algorithm: model-xz}, with the number of labels $L$, and number of counterfeits per sample $M$, where $M= KL-1$, and a score function $T$ that satisfies Assumptions \ref{assum: sr_continuity} and \ref{assum: dR-L1-integrable} with parameters $B,C$.
-Suppose that for some $\beta>0$, the conditional dependency power $\Delta_T(\cL(X,Z,Y))$ satisfies the following:
+\begin{thm} Let $U_{\myg,L}$ be the PCR test statistic --output of Algorithm \ref{algorithm: model-xz}-- with the number of labels $L$, number of groups $\myg$, and number of counterfeits per sample $M$, where $M= KL-1$, and a score function $T$ that satisfies Assumptions \ref{assum: sr_continuity} and \ref{assum: dR-L1-integrable} with parameters $B,C$.
+Suppose that for some $\beta>0$, the conditional dependency power $\Delta_T(\cL(\bX,\bZ,\bY))$ satisfies the following: {